SpectoLabs/hoverfly-github-action/.github/DEPENDENCIES.md

 ## Dockerfile dependencies

 We have [pinned the linux dependencies in the devcontainer Dockerfile](https://github.com/agilepathway/hoverfly-github-action/pull/46/files), but there is no mechanism to automatically update them, currently.
-It looks like [it's on Dependabot's roadmap](https://github.com/dependabot/dependabot-core/issues/2129#issuecomment-511552345), so we have reminders every 6 months to
+It looks like [it's on Dependabot's roadmap](https://github.com/dependabot/dependabot-core/issues/2129#issuecomment-511552345), so we have [an issue automatically created every 6 months](https://github.com/agilepathway/hoverfly-github-action/pull/59) to
 1. update the dependencies manually
 2. see if Dependabot now offer this functionality